Bachelor of Science in biomedical engineering

 As a biomedical engineering major, you can choose your degree concentration in biomaterials, biomechanics or biomedical instrumentation.

 In this degree program, you will spend the first two years establishing a strong foundation of knowledge.
 Before your junior year, you will choose a specialization as the focus for the remainder of your study.
-This concentration will involve at least five elective courses designed to deepen your knowledge in the path of greatest interest to your professional career.
+This concentration will involve at least four to five elective courses designed to deepen your knowledge in the path of greatest interest to your professional career.

 Jumpstart your master’s degree with AGRADE (4+1)